 Both Sintashta and Potapovka were born from a time of escalating conflict and competition between rival tribal groups in the northern steppes, where raiding must have been endemic, and intensified fighting led to the invention of the light chariot[Anthony 2007].
 The state of intense warfare was caused by a constant flow of wealth, originating from long-distance metal trade, with formation and destruction of alliances and gathering of large groups of warriors, which created a vicious circle of escalation of conflict, and created new customs, new tactics, and new weapons[Pinheiro 2011].

-A paleoecological crisis had a significant effect on the economy of the tribes in Late Catacomb and Post-Catacomb times, favouring a higher mobility and transition to nomadic cattle breeding[Demkina et al. 2017], which may be related to the later westward expansion of eastern R1a1a1b2-Z93 lineages associated with the Srubna culture that replaced it in the Pontic-Caspian steppe.
+A paleoecological crisis had a significant effect on the economy of the tribes in Late Catacomb and Post-Catacomb times, favouring a higher mobility and transition to nomadic cattle breeding[Demkina et al. 2017].
+This crisis might have allowed for the westward expansion of eastern R1a1a1b2-Z93 lineages associated with the Srubna culture, which replaced the Catacomb culture in the Pontic-Caspian steppe.
+Continuity of the Potapovka population explains the elevated steppe component found in this culture, compared to Sintashta and other cultures derived from the Corded Ware complex.

 Samples from the Balkans during the Middle Bronze Age (later than ca. 1700 BC) show an increase in steppe ancestry compared to earlier samples from the Balkans[Mathieson et al. 2017].
-Together with the finding of an individual of haplogroup R1a1a1b2-Z93 in the Balkans, this further supports that the westward expansion of the Srubna culture from the North Caspian steppe was associated with an homogenization of steppe lineages to R1a1a1b2-Z93 subclades.
+Together with the finding of an individual of elevated steppe ancestry and haplogroup R1a1a1b2-Z93 in the Balkans, this further supports that the westward expansion of the Srubna culture from the North Caspian steppe was associated with an homogenisation of steppe lineages to R1a1a1b2-Z93 subclades.

-Cimmerian or Thraco-Cimmerian groups might have emerged from societies related to these western groups of Pontic-Caspian herders.
+Later Cimmerian or Thraco-Cimmerian groups might have emerged from societies related to these expanding western groups of Pontic-Caspian herders, who might have further increased steppe ancestry in the Balkans.
 Their relationship to Scytho-Sarmatian groups later migrated from south Asia is unclear.

 After about 1600 BC pastoral economies spread across Iran and into Baluchistan, and ca. 1500 BC Indo-Aryan chariot warriors invaded a Hurrian-speaking kingdom of Mitanni in north Syria.
 At the same time, as post-BMAC herders spread to the northeast Indian subcontinent, the Rig Veda was probably being composed.